matzolla/My_kaggle_competitions/Google_brain_ventilator_pressure_prediction/readme.txt

 so far, this is my starter notebook ideas https://www.kaggle.com/cdeotte/ensemble-folds-with-median-0-153

-Nomarly overparemetrized models will suffer from the variance-biased trade-off , but in this competition it seems as the model failed to overfit due to a possible interpolating regime which i don't know the origin
+Nomarly overparemetrized models will suffer from the variance-biased trade-off , but in this competition it seems as the model failed to overfit due to a possible interpolating regime which i don't know the origin.
+Here is the link to a paper explaining the phenomenon https://www.pnas.org/content/pnas/116/32/15849.full.pdf